Raise your Reef Tank's pH by controlling Carbon Dioxide!

 How Long Does It Last?

 Since every aquarium and the environment around it is different, the amount of media used can vary greatly from one home to another.
 In most cases, BRS CO2 Absorbent Media will last up to two weeks per single 10" cartridge, but depending on the amount of CO2 present in the air around your tank, the lifespan of the media will vary.
 Keeping the carbon dioxide levels in your home lower will help increase the lifespan of the media, which can be done by opening windows and using screen doors allowing fresh air inside your home.
-Another great option is live plans inside the house which will help minimize CO2 levels as well.
+Another great option is live plants inside the house which will help minimize CO2 levels as well.

 The idea behind the water is to create a humid environment for the media, it works much better.
 However if the media gets wet it can disintegrate and not work properly and even clog.